ozmenbrn/CsvAnalyzer/README.md

 Installation steps:
 - clone repository and go over back-end and front-end files and install node packages. (npm install) For both front end back.
-- from the root repository npm start commend will execute both.
+- from the main repository npm start commend will execute both.

 You are good to go.